-- We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful and we may lose up to the entire value of our investment in these acquisitions and transactions. - We may need additional capital, which may not be available on acceptable terms or at all, to continue investing in our business and to finance acquisitions and other strategic transactions. - · Our parent, DISH Network, is controlled by one principal stockholder who is also our Chairman.
+- To the extent that our parent, DISH Network, commercializes its wireless spectrum licenses, it will face certain risks entering and competing in the wireless services industry and operating a wireless services business. - We may pursue acquisitions and other strategic transactions to complement or expand our business that may not be successful and we may lose up to the entire value of our investment in these acquisitions and transactions. - We may need additional capital, which may not be available on acceptable terms or at all, to continue investing in our business and to finance acquisitions and other strategic transactions. - We have substantial debt outstanding and may incur additional debt. - Our parent, DISH Network, is controlled by one principal stockholder who is also our Chairman and Chief Executive Officer.

-Legal and Regulatory Risks Affecting Our Business
+Legal and Regulatory Risks

-- · Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others. - We are party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - · Our ability to distribute video content via the Internet involves regulatory risk. - Changes in the Cable Act, and/or the Federal Communications Commission ("FCC") rules that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at non-discriminatory rates. - · The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business. - · Our business depends on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted. - · We are subject to digital high-definition ("HD") "carry-one, carry-all" requirements that cause capacity constraints. - · There can be no assurance that there will not be deficiencies leading to material weaknesses in our internal control over financial reporting. - · We may face other risks described from time to time in periodic and current reports we file with the SEC.
+- A ruling in the Do Not Call litigation requiring us to pay substantial civil penalties and/or damages and/or enjoining us, whether acting directly or indirectly through authorized telemarketers or independent third-party retailers, from certain activities could have a material adverse effect on our results of operations, financial condition and cash flow. - Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others. - We are party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - Our ability to distribute video content via the Internet, including our Sling TV services, involves regulatory risk. - Changes in the Cable Act of 1992 ("Cable Act"), and/or the rules of the Federal Communications Commission ("FCC") that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at nondiscriminatory rates. - The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business.

+- Our business depends on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted. - We are subject to digital high-definition ("HD") "carry-one, carry-all" requirements that cause capacity constraints. - Our business, investor confidence in our financial results, and DISH Network's stock price, may be adversely affected if our internal controls are not effective. - We may face other risks described from time to time in periodic and current reports we file with the Securities and Exchange Commission,

-All cautionary statements made herein should be read as being applicable to all forward-looking statements wherever they appear.
-Investors should consider the risks described herein and should not place undue reliance on any forward-looking statements.
+All cautionary statements made or referred to herein should be read as being applicable to all forward-looking statements wherever they appear.
+Investors should consider the risks and uncertainties described or referred to herein and should not place undue reliance on any forward-looking statements.